Engee documentation

 Dependencies

-To use this parameter, set the parameters to Magnetization inductance parameterized by value Magnetic flux density versus magnetic field strength characteristic with hysteresis.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 Values